FAQs for "Adding a Risk Management Report"

 7. How do I document the item or part being assessed for risk?

-• Enter the item or part in the designated field during the report creation process.
-This information is crucial for identifying the specific product or process that the risk management efforts are focused on.
+A: Enter the item or part in the designated field to identify the specific product or process targeted by the risk management efforts.

 8. What is the FMEA Number, and why is it important?